Gallivanting Tours: Meet Lorraine O'Dwyer

 If there is anything you’d like to add, feel free to mention it below

-I work with Taste Wexford as their official storyteller.
+I work with Taste Wexford as their official food tour guide.
 We often run special food events throughout the year, so check out their website for more information on this!